 Above: Situated between the structures, the long, thin pool divides the two houses yet also works as the connection that joins together the overall design.
-Photo via The Contemporist.
+Photograph via The Contemporist.

 Above: The living room looks across to the dining room through open folding louvered doors.
 Both houses are built on stone plinths made from locally quarried black basalt.
-Photo via The Contemporist.
+Photograph via The Contemporist.

-Above: Interior surfaces are finished with teak and India Patent Stone, a refined pigmented plaster.
+Above: Interior surfaces are finished with teak and India patent stone, a refined pigmented plaster.
 (For other ideas, see Remodeling 101: Limewash Paint and DIY Project: Limewashed Walls for Modern Times.)
 Photograph via The Contemporist.

 Above: Both houses have interior balconies that overlook the double-height volume of the public spaces.

-Above: The pigment plaster wall is finished with wood trim.
+Above: The pigmented plaster wall is finished with wood trim.
 (Go to Required Reading for more on the topic of natural finishes.)